 Hiring for Skills, Not Resumes

-At Pure, we’ve made it our mission to hire people with the right skills, not the right backgrounds.
-We believe in being an idea-meritocracy, and we believe that having diverse perspectives and opinions makes us stronger.
+We agree, which is why, at Pure, we’ve made it our mission to hire individuals who share our values, are a culture fit, and have the right skills.
+We believe in being an idea-meritocracy, and that having diverse perspectives and opinions makes us stronger.
 When we hire new staff, our goal is to tease out applicants’ potential for problem-solving, creativity, and collaboration—not just where they went to school or what bootcamp course they completed.